TerentiyFamilyarov/NVim_conf/README.md

 # NVim_conf
-this is my config in nvim
+this is my config in nvim, and kitty
 requares:
   wl-clipboard
   nvim